 Using Your Gradebook

 Open your Course Gradebook from the left menu of the course.
-You can grade assignments, tests/quizzes, and discussions directly in the Gradebook, and your students can view these grades under their Grades tab as you post them.
+You can grade assignments, test/quizzes, assessments, and discussions directly in the Gradebook, and your students can view these grades under their Grades tab as you post them.

 - Grading Period Menu